RubbaBoy/BYOB/workers/README.md

 wrangler init
 ```

-And put in your account/zone IDs, and then run
+And put in your account ID, and then run

 ```bash
 wrangler publish